 The documentary, “Admit One: The Story of the Goshen Theater,” directed by Riley Bean-Mills, will be shown at 8 p.m. in the Umble Center.
 The 26-minute documentary explores the rich history of the Goshen Theater and the tremendous task currently underway to restore and revive it.

-Goshen College choirs will present a mosaic of musical offerings during the 11th annual EARTHTONES choral concert on Saturday, April 11 at 7:30 p.m. in the Goshen College Music Center’s Sauder Concert Hall.
+Goshen College’s All-Campus Band and Lavender Jazz ensemble will perform in a joint concert on Saturday, March 25 at 7:30 p.m in Goshen College Music Center’s Sauder Concert Hall.

 By exploring the impact of a shunning on three generations of an Amish family in Mifflin County, Pennsylvania, during the period of 1930-2000, this lecture seeks to stimulate a conversation about the legacy of shunning on internal conflict in and among Mennonite churches.

 Michelle Horning, Goshen College professor of accounting, will give a lecture titled “Nurturing Our Entrepreneurship Ecosystem” on Tuesday, March 14 at 1 p.m. in the Music Center’s Sauder Concert Hall, part of the college’s Afternoon Sabbatical series.